philipmendels/use-flexible-undo/stories/make-undoables-invert.md

-As an alternative to manually inverting the undo/redo handlers like in the previous example, you can use the utility **invertUndoable**.
-This function takes an object with "undo" and "redo" properties and switches the values of these properties.
+As an alternative to manually inverting the redo/undo handlers like in the previous two examples, you can use the utility **invertUndoable**.
+This function takes an object with "redo" and "undo" properties and switches the values of these properties.

 ```typescript
 const undoableAddHandler: UndoableHandler<number> = {